 You will want to consider the features in a home that are important to you, including proximity to your work, schools, etc. You will also want to determine if you want a new home or a pre-owned home and if you want to do repairs on a home that requires fix-up or want one in perfect condition.

-Of course, Nick & Debbie are always available to provide you important information about neighborhoods, home values, or to find out specific information about homes you are interested in.
+Of course, Debbie is always available to provide you important information about neighborhoods, home values, or to find out specific information about homes you are interested in.
 We will help you compare home values to make sure homes you are interested in are priced appropriately.

 Choosing a Realtor